9bfw6/BinaryTree/README.md

 Type 'javac binaryTree.java mainClass.java' to compile both programs.

 To run binaryTree.java, type 'java binaryTree'.
 No user input is required.
-The program will output the resultingtraversals from the binary tree of minimal height that was created from the array [1, 2, 3, 4, 5, 6, 7, 8, 9].
+The program will output the resulting traversals from the binary tree of minimal height that was created from the array [1, 2, 3, 4, 5, 6, 7, 8, 9].
 The traversals that will be printed are preorder, postorder, in-order, and breadth first search, respectively.

-To run mainClass.java, type 'java mainClass.java'.
-Because this program builds a binary tree, user input should be in the following format:
+To run mainClass.java, type 'java mainClass'.
+Because this program builds a binary tree, user input should be in the following format for each line entered by the user:
 "root node left child right child"
 For instance, a valid user input would be
 1 2 3